 - Damages for breach of the rental agreement.

-To clarify item number three in the above list, the damages will include only costs and losses in excess of normal wear and tear (read more).
+To clarify, damages will include only costs and losses in excess of normal wear and tear (read more).
 Also, if the damage to the unit costs more than the security deposit, the landlord can notify the tenant of this fact within the same 45-day period.
 Doing so will allow the landlord another 15 days to provide the tenant with the itemized list of deductions.

 Can the security deposit be used as payment for the last month’s rent?
 Not usually, tenant’s in Virginia are not entitled to do this but it can be done if there is a written agreement between the parties to do so.

 Deducting for Utilities

-Virginia landlords may withhold part of the security deposit to cover water, utilities and other bills on the unit if the landlord provides the tenant notice of the latter’s rights and duties regarding the security deposit in the termination notice, a notice confirming the date of termination or a separate notice given at least 15 days before making use of the security deposit.
+Virginia landlords may withhold part of the security deposit to cover water, utilities and other bills on the unit if the landlord provides the tenant notice of the tenant’s rights and duties regarding the security deposit in the termination notice.
+A notice confirming the date of termination or a separate notice must be given at least 15 days before making use of the security deposit.

 The landlord must provide the tenant with the payment confirmation for the utilities within 10 days of making the payment along with the remainder of the amount withheld if there are any.
 If the tenant provides the landlord with proof of having paid the utilities, the landlord is required to refund the amount withheld for the same.